Demolition of the Babri Masjid: Demolition

-On 6 December 1992, the RSS and its affiliates organised a rally involving 150,000 VHP and BJP supporters at the site of the disputed structure.
-The ceremonies included speeches by BJP leaders such as Advani, Murli Manohar Joshi and Uma Bharti.
+On 6 December 1992, the Rashtriya Swayamsevak Sangh (RSS) and its affiliates organised a rally involving 150,000 VHP and BJP supporters at the site of the disputed structure.
+The ceremonies included speeches by BJP leaders such as Lal Krishna Advani, Murli Manohar Joshi and Uma Bharti.
 During the first few hours of the rally, the crowd grew gradually more restless, and began raising slogans.
 A police cordon had been placed around the structure in preparation for attack.
-However, around noon, a young man managed to slip past the cordon and climb the structure itself, brandishing a saffron flag.
+However, at around noon, a young man managed to slip past the cordon and climb the structure itself, brandishing a saffron flag.
 This was seen as a signal by the mob, who then stormed the structure.
 The police cordon, vastly outnumbered and unprepared for the size of the attack, fled.
 The mob set upon the building with axes, hammers, and grappling hooks, and within a few hours, the entire structure, made from mud and chalk, was levelled.

+The then Prime Minister P. V. Narasimha Rao has been often criticized for his mishandling of the situation.
+Rao in his book Ayodhya 6 December 1992 wrote that the demolition was a "betrayal" by the then Chief Minister of Uttar Pradesh, Kalyan Singh, who repeatedly assured the Congress government that the mosque would be protected.

 A 2009 report, authored by Justice Manmohan Singh Liberhan, found 68 people to be responsible for the demolition of the Masjid, mostly leaders from the BJP.
-Among those named were Vajpayee, Advani, Joshi and Vijay Raje Scindia.
+Among those named were Vajpayee, Advani, Joshi and Vijaya Raje Scindia.
 Kalyan Singh, who was then the Chief Minister of Uttar Pradesh, also faced severe criticism in the report.
-Liberhan wrote that he posted bureaucrats and police officers to Ayodhya, whose record indicated that they would stay silent during the mosque's demolition.
+Liberhan wrote that he posted bureaucrats and police officers to Ayodhya whose record indicated that they would stay silent during the mosque's demolition.
 Anju Gupta, a police officer who had been in charge of Advani's security on that day, stated that Advani and Joshi made speeches that contributed to provoking the behaviour of the mob.
 The report notes that at this time several BJP leaders made "feeble requests to the kar sevaks to come down... either in earnest or for the media's benefit".
 No appeal was made to the rioters not to enter the sanctum sanctorum or not to demolish the structure.
 It further noted: "This selected act of the leaders itself speaks of the hidden intentions of one and all being to accomplish demolition of the disputed structure."
 The report holds that the "icons of the movement present [that day]... could just as easily have... prevented the demolition."